Make a soft and cuddly napping blanket for yourself or as a handmade gift! A step-by-step tutorial and video.

 Cutting the Heat Transfer Vinyl:

-The cut file for this project is completely ready to go!
-Click here for the Napping Banket Design and you will be taken to Cricut Design Space.
+The cut file for this project is completely ready to go on Cricut Design Space.

 The file is sized as large as it can go with a width of 11.5 inches.
-If this size works for you then you can click on Make It.
-If you need to adjust the sizing, click on customize.
+If this size works for you then you can select Make It.
+If you need to adjust the sizing, select customize.

-Place the iron-on shiny side down on the light-grip mat, and make sure you click on Mirror Image before you begin the cut.
+Place the iron-on shiny side down on the light-grip mat, and make sure you select Mirror Image before you begin the cut.

 Follow the prompts in Cricut Design Space to cut the image out.